Mostafa1Jamal1/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete >  is an executable file that Delete the file betty.

 9-firstdirdeletion >  is an executable file that Delete the directory my_first_directory that is in the /tmp directory.

+10-back >  is an executable file that changes the working directory to the previous one.